GeekyAnts/axios-render-prop/README.md

-# Consume Axios in a Declarative way using JSX
+# Consume Axios in a Declarative way, using JSX

 A wrapper React component which uses axios internally to make API calls.